 Let’s take a deeper look at the tasting notes and the wine’s review statistics:

-The wine has a pure ruby color, it is translucent and clear enough so that the light can pass through the wine untainted, with the rim-color of a very nuanced copper shade.
+The wine has a clear ruby color, it is a bit hazy and quite bright, with the rim-color of a nuanced garnet shade.

-The nose is strong and delicate with no signs of wine faults.
-The first nose brings delicate and nuanced notes of mulberry jam, black cherry, sweet cherry jam, sour cherry, fig and dried melon.
-The second nose is even more delicate, with clear notes of black plum, vanilla, black tea and a quite persistent aroma of an old barique.
+The nose is strong and delicate, with no signs of wine faults.
+The first nose brings nuanced notes of red fruits mixed with some savory flavors: sour cherry, wormwood, mulberry jam, black cherry, apricot kernel, almonds, egg plant and violets.
+The second nose is even more complex, with clear notes of red pepper, medium roasted oak-wood and charred wood.

-This is definitely a fine Wine of Moldova and the overall rating says the same, with 88.5 points scored it is right there, among the best wines we’ve tasted so far.
+This is definitely a good Wine of Moldova and the overall rating says the same, with 88.7 points scored it is right there, among the best wines we’ve tasted so far.
 Please click on the chart icon on the left in order to get to the wine rating page, where you can find all the wines we’ve tasted to date.

 WineStatistics tasting results: